usgs-coupled/phreeqc3/README.Linux.txt

 Phreeqc.dat is generally used by default and is found at phreeqc-@VERSION@-@REVISION@/database/phreeqc.dat.

 The shell variable PHREEQC_DATABASE can be used to specify the default database.
-In the C shell, this variable can be set with a command such as:
+In the C shell, this variable can be set (assuming the tar file was extracted in the directory /home/jdoe) with a command such as:

   setenv PHREEQC_DATABASE /home/jdoe/phreeqc-@VERSION@-@REVISION@/database/phreeqc.dat